faridashams/digital-writing-folio/final project development.md

    *	A fiction murder mystery set in 1920s New York, where it follows main protagonist, Estelle, as she recounts her journey into the jazz scene, and a mysterious death that surrounds the troupe in a series of journal entries.
 - Intended audience:
    *	Young adults, mystery fanatics, electronic literature enjoyers, and audience that are fascinated by a certain time era, especially the Roaring Twenties.
-- Developed working GitHub Pages link(s) or link to Vercel or Netlify site if published there
+- Developed working GitHub Pages link(s) or link to Vercel or Netlify site if published there. https://github.com/faridashams/Flapper-ongoing-project
 - Developed work GitHub repository links(s)
 - For Twine works a "proof" added to the GitHub repository
 - For Bitsy works the data file added to the GitHub repository